-But many don’t know that the RCA Sound Cartridge, first released in 1958, was the precursor to the Elcaset and the compact cassette first released in 1963.
-The RCA Sound Cartridge tape used was 1/4 inch tape in a large “cartridge” (the term “cassette” not having been conceived as an audio format yet) made of grey plastic.
-RCA developed the cartridge system to bring pre-recorded stereo tapes to mainstream America.
-Bell Sound, then part of TRW, did indeed make players for this system, along with a few other people.
-Pre-recorded cartridges were available from RCA and Bel Canto (also part of TRW) and perhaps a few others.
-The overall design looks amazingly like the cassette but about three times the size.
-It held one hour’s worth of stereo audio at 3-3/4 ips, maintained a reasonably good sound, and could squeeze 2 hours of mono 4-track onto a relatively short length of tape.
+It is not widely known that the RCA Sound Cartridge, which debuted in 1958, served as a precursor to both the compact cassette release in 1963 and the Elcaset, released years later in 1976.
+The RCA Sound Cartridge utilized 1/4 inch tape in a large plastic “cartridge” (the term “cassette” had not yet been coined as an audio format).
+The cartridge system was developed by RCA to make pre-recorded stereo tapes more accessible to the mainstream American market.
+Bell Sound, a division of TRW, was one of the few entities to manufacture players for this system, alongside a handful of other companies.
+Pre-recorded cartridges were available from RCA, Bel Canto (also part of TRW), and potentially other sources.
+Although the overall design of the Sound Cartridge closely resembled that of the compact cassette, it was roughly three times its size.
+The Sound Cartridge could store an hour’s worth of stereo audio at 3-3/4 ips, offered reasonably good sound quality, and could accommodate up to two hours of mono 4-track on a relatively short tape length.

-At Creative Audio Works, we can take RCA Sound Cartridges and remove the tape from the shell and transfer the audio on a reel-to-reel recorder, providing a superior transfer to that made by others who use an RCA Sound Cartridge audio deck from the 1950s.
-After the transfer is complete the audiotape is placed back into the cartridge and returned back to our client.
+Creative Audio Works offers a unique service for those with RCA Sound Cartridges.
+We can extract the tape from the cartridge shell and transfer the audio using a reel-to-reel recorder, resulting in a superior transfer compared to those who use an RCA Sound Cartridge audio deck from the 1950s.
+Once the transfer is complete, we carefully return the audiotape back into the cartridge and return it to the client.